Tree Crop Growers: Here’s How to Build a Soil Health Foundation

 Tackling Soil Compaction

-Implementing practices like cover cropping, reducing traffic within orchards, and adding organic matter can help alleviate compaction.
+Soil compaction presses soil particles together, restricting root growth and limiting water infiltration, making it harder for trees to access essential resources.
+It’s a common challenge in orchards.
 With less compaction, soils can support stronger root systems, which improves the tree’s ability to access water and nutrients, ultimately enhancing tree stability and yield.

-Increased Resistance to Diseases and Pests
+Increased Resistance to Diseases and Pests with Soil Health

 Healthy soils support a diverse community of beneficial microorganisms, which play a crucial role in protecting trees from harmful pathogens.
 These microbes act as natural defenders, reducing the likelihood of disease and pest infestations.
 Trees grown in healthy soils are generally more resilient and less susceptible to disease and pests, which decreases the need for chemical interventions and enhances overall orchard health.

 This natural disease resistance, fostered by rich soil biology, benefits not only tree crop growers but also the environment by reducing reliance on pesticides and promoting a more sustainable ecosystem.
+In fact, pistachio grower Justin Wylie shared how healthier soil helped support his trees’ resilience, water use, and more in this webinar on pistachio soil health.

 Managing Excess Nitrogen